Gobeyn/dumpling/README.md

 ## Planned changes

 - Currently, there are a few things that are hard coded that shouldn't be.
-Mainly, the editing assumes `kitty` and `neovim` are installed and there is no configuration to change that.
+Mainly, the editing of paper information files assumes `kitty` and `neovim` are installed and there is no configuration to change that.
 - We should add logging, currently there are a lot of errors that can occur which do not crash the program, but also give us no information into what went wrong.